gek169/Simple_ISA/README.md

 #you put that at the top of your file and chmod+x the .asm file, and it will run.
 ./program.asm
 ```
-On a windows machine, the compiled C programs would be EXEs rather than lacking an extension.
+On a windows machine, the compiled C programs would be EXEs rather than lacking an extension, but your
+SISA16 programs should be binary compatible.

 DuckDuckGo is your friend if you need to learn how to compile C programs on your target platform.